Morgan3828/Choose-your-own-adventure/README.md

 # Choose-your-own-adventure
-# By Morgan V., Jakob "Relina" Young. and [insert third person please.]
+# By Morgan V.,and Jakob "Relina" Young.